Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Discretization

 for all $({\bm v},w,\mu) \in {\bm V}_h\times { W}_h\times{ M}_h $.
 The factor $\tau$ is a local stabilization term that is piecewise constant on $\mathcal{E}_h$.
 In the above, $P_h g_D$ is the $L^2$--projection of $g_D$, defined by:

 Introducing additional unknowns at first glance does not appear to add much benefit.
-However, the HDG method allows us to eliminate the unknowns ${\bm q}_h$ and $u_h$ using equations~(\ref{eq_h1}) and~(\ref{eq_h2}) in an element by element manner to arrive at a weak formulation in terms of $\lambda_h$ only.
+However, the HDG method allows us to eliminate the unknowns ${\bm q}_h$ and $u_h$ using equations~\eqref{eq_h1} and~\eqref{eq_h3} in an element by element manner to arrive at a weak formulation in terms of $\lambda_h$ only.
 Let $\bm Q$, $U$ and $\bm \Lambda$ denote the vectors of degrees of freedom for the numerical solutions ${\bm q}_h$, $u_h$ and $\lambda_h$ respectively.
 Since the solutions ${\bm q}_h$ and $u_h$ are discontinuous, we can denote by $\bm Q_K$ and $\bm U_K$ the part of the vectors $\bm Q$, $\bm U$ corresponding to the degrees of freedom located on $K$.
 We also denote by $\bm \Lambda_K$ the part of the vector $\bm\Lambda$ that corresponds to the degrees of freedom located on the boundary of $K$.

-We can express equations~(\ref{eq_h1}), (\ref{eq_h2}) in matrix form: We can solve for the local degrees of freedom: The above inverse is well defined and elimination of the local degrees of freedom for $\bm q$ and $u$ can be done in parallel, independently of one another \cite{CockburnGL09}.
+We can express equations~(\ref{eq_h1}), (\ref{eq_h2}) in matrix form: \begingroup \endgroup Further, one can obtain the local degrees of freedom: \begingroup \endgroup The above inverse is well defined and elimination of the local degrees of freedom for $\bm q$ and $u$ can be done in parallel, independently of one another \cite{CockburnGL09}.
 Equation~\eqref{eq_h3} can be written in matrix form.
 Fix an interior edge $e\in\Gamma_h$ that is shared by elements $K_1$ and $K_2$ and denote by ${\bm \Lambda}_{K_1 K_2}$ the set of degrees of freedom for the unknown $\lambda_h$, that lies on the edge $e$.

 If the edge $e$ lies on the boundary $\partial\Omega \cap \partial K$ we have

 Now we summarize a general HDG assembly and solve procedure: \begin{enumerate}[(i)] \itemsep{0.5em} \item Use equation~(\ref{shur0}) to assemble the local problems for $\bm\Lambda_K$. \item Assemble the local problems for $\bm\Lambda_K$ into a global system matrix using \eqref{shur1}. \item Solve the global system matrix for $\Lambda$. \item Using the newly solved for $\Lambda$ in equation~(\ref{shur1}), reconstruct $\bm U$ and $\bm Q$. \item Postprocess $U$ and $Q$ to obtain superconvergence. \end{enumerate}